JoshuaMichaelHall-Tech/launch-school-coursework/coursework_python/py100/py100_anki_notes.md

 print(type(1))   # <class 'int'>
 ```

-## How can we just get the class name?
+## How can we just get the class name of a given object?
 ```
 print(type('abc').__name__)   # str
 ```